ZTF666/Avatar-Fetcher/README.md

 On the IG app , open the profile you want ,
 Click on the three dots on the top right of the screen Then click on ' Copy Profile URL '
-Past it in the search field and voila!
+Paste it in the search field and voila!

 The id looks something like : USERNAME?igshid=XXXXXXXXXXXXX
 ```